U.S. flag

 Show details

-Depression: Learn More – Treatments for depression
+Depression: Learn More – How is depression treated?

-Last Update: June 18, 2020; Next update: 2023.
+Last Update: April 15, 2024; Next update: 2027.

 Does depression always need to be treated?

 It is also important for people to be able to talk with others.
-Partners, friends and family play a very important role here.
+Partners, friends and family play a key role here.
 Support and information centers can offer help and guidance too.
 Sometimes it can help to talk to people who have gone through similar experiences, for example in a support group.

 How long does treatment last?

-A distinction is made between different phases of treatment, referred to as “acute,” “continuation” and “maintenance” treatment (relapse prevention).
 Acute treatment usually lasts six to eight weeks.
 The aim is to

 The next phase of treatment is called continuation treatment.
 This usually lasts four to nine months.
 The aim of continuation treatment is to